solomoni12/OBCS/README.md

 The main objective of “Online Birth Certificate System” project is to providing easier registration of date of birth and gets certificate of birth online which save lots of time.

 ### Application Details
-- Authentication between services communication used `JWT`
+- Authentication between services communication used `Laravel Sanctum`

-- Email notification tool `MailHog`
+- Backend `Laravel Framework `

+- Frontend `Angular 14 Framework`

-- Databases used `MongoDB` and `H2`
+- Databases used `MySQL`

-- Default booking room price `45000`
+- Web Browser `Mozilla, Google Chrome, IE8, OPERA`

+### Application Configurations
+- Laravel  `9` or later installed
+- Angular `14` or later installed
+- XAMPP `8` or later installed
+- MySQL installed
+- Create database and connect in `.env` file
+- Google Chrome or any browser